QuantEcon/python-lecture-sandpit.myst/lectures/hoist_failure.md

     ['99.78%',f"{x_9978}"]],
     headers = ['Percentile', 'x * 1e-9']))
 ```

-The above table agrees closely with column 2 of Table 11 of Greenfield-Sargent, p.
-28; their "design option B-2 (case I)
+The above table agrees closely with column 2 of  Table 11 on p.
+28 of  of {cite}`Greenfield_Sargent_1993`.

+Discrepancies are probably due to slight differences in the number of digits retained in inputting $\mu_i, \sigma_i, i = 1, \ldots, 14$
+and in the number of points deployed in the discretizations.